Jimmy Butler NBA Preview vs. the Hornets

-Jimmy Butler and his Miami Heat teammates will match up versus the Charlotte Hornets on Monday at 7:00 PM ET.
+The Miami Heat, Jimmy Butler included, face off versus the Charlotte Hornets on Wednesday at 7:30 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-In this piece we'll examine Butler's stats and trends, helping you make good predictions on prop bets.
+In this piece we'll examine Butler's stats and trends, helping you with your prop bets.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.